JUNE

 “Good evening ladies and gentlemen, this is your captain speaking.
 You would have noticed it’s a bit stormy and the wind is against us.
 We require a steep manoeuvre through the storm clouds.
-Passengers are advised to be belted up…” As the captain’s voice droned on mechanically, June’s heart sank.
+Passengers are advised to be belted up…” As the captain’s voice droned on, June’s heart sank.
 Murmurs erupted as each passenger proceeded to put on their seat belt.

-As she walked on, she tried hard to ignore the bright flashes of lightning that momentarily shone through the windows.
+As she walked on, she tried hard to ignore the bright flashes of lightning that shone through the windows.
 “One, two, three.”
-Her voice shook slightly as she tried to count the rows of seats before she reached hers.
+Her voice shook as she tried to count the rows of seats before she reached hers.
 “Three more, just three more,” she mumbled.

-“…put on your seatbelt.”
+“…ma’am, please put on your seatbelt.”

-June turned back to the window just in time to see it snap in half.
-She screamed when she felt the plane sharply sway to the right.
 Like a rag doll tossed about by a toddler, June was snatched off her seat at the same second the oxygen masks fell out like stringy arms of death.
-Everything was happening so fast, she shut her eyes to pray but all the words abandoned her.
-She felt a painful jab at her back then another on her head.
+Everything was happening so fast.
+She shut her eyes to pray but all the words abandoned her.
+There was a burst of pain at her back then another at the side of her head.
 She was spinning crazily now, hitting people and objects like a Ping-Pong ball.
-Her eyes flew open when she felt her body suddenly move in the force of rushing wind.
-A part of the plane had been torn open.
-The rapidly increasing hole acted like a vacuum, sucking out loose items, small luggage and June.

-She tried as hard as her fear would let her.
-Holding on to a seat, she willed her fingers to clutch, to not slip.
-The wind won the battle, crushing her struggle to live like a weak, unworthy opponent.
-It yanked her fingers and kicked her broken frame out of the nose diving plane like a piece of paper against a raging tornado.
 As June free fell, her mind allowed her a moment of thought, to remember her life—her family.
-With each icy sleets of rain that pelted her descending body, her mind played short clips like a record.
+With each icy sleet of rain that pelted her descending body, her mind played short clips like a record.
 She saw her brother as he waved at her before she was checked in.
-His crooked smile flashed before her mind eyes like sweet pain.
+His crooked smile flashed before her mind’s eyes like sweet pain.
 And Abby, her teenage sister—she was going to die and never see her again.
 The thoughts were too painful.

-When June opened her eyes once more, the plane was nowhere in sight.
-The storm clouds still looked angry and they seemed to be bubbling with grey fury.
-As she looked on, something unusual occurred, everything went stock still.
-The rain drops were suspended mid-air like little teardrop diamonds, reflecting the spark of a frozen fork of lightning.
-June’s eyes moved about warily as she realised she couldn’t move a muscle.
+Everything went stock still.
+The raindrops suspended mid-air like little teardrop diamonds, reflecting the spark of frozen forks of lightning.
+June’s eyes moved from left to right as she realised she couldn’t move a muscle.
 Some strands of her wet hair were plastered to her cheek and her beige jacket was spread like wings.
-She couldn’t flex her arms, they were stretched in front of her, as if she was reaching for an invisible rope.
+She couldn’t flex her arms, they were stretched in front of her as if she was reaching for an invisible rope.

 “Hi.”

 June’s eyes moved about in panic.
 Everything looked the same.
-Angry storm clouds, frozen rain drops and static forks of lightning as far as her eyes could let her see.
+Angry storm clouds, frozen raindrops and static forks of lightning as far as her eyes could let her see.
 Who just spoke?

 “Over here.”